Threat Vector

 yellow icon sack dollar

-The ransomware either steals sensitive information and demands payment to prevent its release or encrypts all local files, requiring a ransom payment, often in the form of bitcoin, to unlock them.
+The cybercriminal either steals sensitive information and demands payment to prevent its release or encrypts all local files, requiring a ransom payment (often in the form of bitcoin) to unlock them.

 Attack-Vector 2 (1)